TheEEView/Arty-S7-Based-FM-Radio/README.md

 # Arty-S7-Based-FM-Radio
-FPGA Based FM Radio with custom RF frontend using an Arty S7 off the shelf development board spanning the 88MHz to 108 MHz band with crisp high-end audio.
+FPGA Based FM Radio with custom RF frontend using an Arty S7 off the shelf development board spanning the 100MHz to 106MHz band with crisp high-end audio (16-bit stereo).
 This has been a WIP since Dec 2023.

 Please See fm-radio-sysarch.png for a simple system block design.